astuder/lightroom-map-fix/README.md

 **Make double-sure you have a backup of Locations.lrmodule before playing with these!**

+The examples below use patch files, which can be found in the folder `hacks`.
+If you haven't yet, we recommend to clone or download the complete project from Github, for example by clicking the green button on the top right of this page.

 Note: Most of these hacks build on the Google Maps API and therefore still require fixing the Google Maps API key first.

 - [OpenStreetMap Map Style](#openstreetmap-map-style)